compomics/meta-proteome-analyzer/README.md

 ## News ##

+*MPA Portable version 2.0 (December 2019) has been released with the following features:

+* The graphical user interface now supports a direct connection to the Unipept web interface (https://unipept.ugent.be/): identified peptides are directly mapped to the Unipept service (using the MPA Export menu --> Export peptides to Unipept).
+* UniProt JAPI was updated to the version 1.0.28

+---

 *MPA Portable version 1.9.0 (June 2019)* has been released with the following updates:

 * MPA now has full Maven support
 * UniProt JAPI was updated to the latest version 1.0.26 (fixing errors occurring during the retrieval of UniProt meta-information)
 * Minor bugfixes were performed

----

-*MPA Portable version 1.8.1 (October 2018)* has been released with the following update:

-* UniProt JAPI was updated to the latest version 1.0.16 (fixing errors occurring during the retrieval of UniProt meta-information)

 ---